KritzelKratzel/rocksclusters-recipes/kernel/README.md

 rm -rf linux-5.4.28
 ```

-The contents of your SOURCE directory should look like this:
+The contents of your SOURCE directory should now look like this:

 ```bash
 [root@host ~]# ls -l /root/rpmbuild/SOURCES